Traditional 403(b) or Roth IRA?

 One of the primary advantages of contributing to a traditional 403(b) over a Roth IRA is the ability to deduct contributions from your income on your taxes.
 This could be particularly useful if you have a higher income or need to lower your taxable income.

-You’ll have to pay taxes on money you withdraw in retirement.
+You’ll have to pay taxes on the money you withdraw in retirement.
 In other words, you’ll get a deduction now and pay taxes later.
-One advantage is your “income” in retirement is taxed at the tax rate you have when you withdraw it.
+Your “income” in retirement is taxed at the ordinary income tax rate you have when you withdraw it.
 So, if you’re in a higher tax bracket now (e.g., 22% or higher), you may be able to pay less in taxes later.

 With a Roth IRA, contributions are made with after-tax money.
 So, withdrawals are not taxed or counted in your adjusted gross income (AGI) in retirement.
 This can have significant benefits.
 Also, Roth IRAs are not subject to RMDs.

-You still have to meet the requirements for the Roth IRA withdrawals to be penalty free.
-You need to be at least 59-1/2 and have had the account open for at least five tax-years prior.
-Also, specific life events like buying a house or paying for a medical emergency qualify as well.
+You still have to meet the requirements for penalty-free Roth IRA withdrawals.
+You need to be at least 59-1/2 and have had the account open for at least 5 tax years.
+Alternatively, you could qualify to make withdrawals for specific life events, such as buying a house, or for financial hardships, such as paying for a medical emergency.

-If you make more than $161,000 ($240,000 married filing joint), you can’t contribute directly into a Roth IRA.
+If you make more than $168,000 ($252,000 married filing jointly), you can’t contribute directly into a Roth IRA.
 However, you may still be able to do a backdoor Roth conversion.
+Alternatively, if your employer offers a Roth 403 (b) option, you could contribute to it as well.

 Which One is Right for You?

-There’s nothing wrong with having both a Roth IRA and 403(b) simultaneously.
-As a matter of fact, it’s probably best to have a Roth IRA in addition to your traditional 403b regardless.
-This allows you to save more money for retirement and opens up options for tax-saving strategies too.
+There’s nothing wrong with having both a Roth IRA and a 403(b) simultaneously.
+As a matter of fact, it’s probably best to have a Roth IRA in addition to your traditional 403b, regardless.
+This allows you to save more money for retirement and opens up options for tax-saving strategies.

 Whether you choose one account or both, keeping your savings rate high never hurts.
-Having both accounts creates flexibility and allows you to utilize the different tax advantages available to you.
+Just make sure you don't exceed the annual deferral limit.
+Having both accounts provides flexibility and lets you take advantage of the different tax benefits available to you.